dglassbrenner1/my-posts-on-fraud-detection/4-what-do-the-models-look-like.md

+---
+layout: default     # use your main layout
-# 4 What do the models look like?
+title: 4.
+What do the models look like?         # page title
+---

 I fit each of our models to the fraud handbook data, using their choice of training dataset.
 I used the tuning process described there.
 (Tune the model parameters on the training data using default hyperparameters.
 Tune the hyperparameters using stratified 5-fold cross validation - stratified becuase of the class imbalance.
 Re-tune the model parameters on the training data using the tuned hyperparameters.)